-The 10 Best Recordings of Verdi’s Otello
+The Essential Recordings of Verdi’s Otello

 Arturo Toscanini / NBC Symphony Orchestra (RCA)